asymingt/deepdive/readme.md

       -h, --lh                  print lighthouse info
       --help                    print this help and exit

 Note that deepdive does not begin streaming any lights data until a complete OOTX packet is received from a lighthouse.
 This is because the light cannot be corrected until the base station parameters are known.
+Try:

+    deepdive_tool -h

 # Installing the high-level ROS/C++ driver